ohmss/workshop-spring-reactive/README.md

 ![Pet Clinic Welcome Screen](doc/img/ui-top.png?raw=true)

 This is it for the Hands-on TODAY.
-The angular project is a separated project on its own and we simply reuse it as a submodule but did not code anything there.
+The angular project is a separate project on its own and we simply reuse it as a submodule but did not code anything there.

 [🏠 Back to Table of Contents](#-table-of-content)